MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-mysql.md

     You'll need to provide this username and password, along with the public IP address or full FQDN of the public IP for the cluster, to an Azure Stack operator so they can create a MySQL hosting server using this MySQL cluster.

-## Create an Azure Stack MySQL Hosting Server
+## Create an Azure Stack Hub MySQL Hosting Server

-After the MySQL Server cluster is created and properly configured, an Azure Stack operator must create an Azure Stack MySQL Hosting Server to make the additional capacity available for users to create databases.
+After the MySQL Server cluster is created and properly configured, an Azure Stack Hub operator must create an Azure Stack Hub MySQL Hosting Server to make the additional capacity available for users to create databases.

 Be sure to use the public IP or full FQDN for the public IP of the MySQL cluster primary VM recorded previously when the MySQL cluster's resource group was created (**mysqlip**).
 In addition, the operator needs to know the MySQL Server authentication credentials you created to remotely access the MySQL cluster database.

 > [!NOTE]
-> This step must be run from the Azure Stack administrator portal by an Azure Stack operator.
+> This step must be run from the Azure Stack Hub administrator portal by an Azure Stack Hub operator.

-Using the MySQL cluster's Public IP and MySQL authentication login information, an Azure Stack operator can now [create a MySQL Hosting Server using the new MySQL cluster](azure-stack-mysql-resource-provider-hosting-servers.md#connect-to-a-mysql-hosting-server).
+Using the MySQL cluster's Public IP and MySQL authentication login information, an Azure Stack Hub operator can now [create a MySQL Hosting Server using the new MySQL cluster](azure-stack-mysql-resource-provider-hosting-servers.md#connect-to-a-mysql-hosting-server).

 Also ensure that you've created plans and offers to make MySQL database creation available for users.
 An operator will need to add the **Microsoft.MySqlAdapter** service to a plan and create a new quota specifically for highly available databases.
 For more information about creating plans, see [Service, plan, offer, subscription overview](service-plan-offer-subscription-overview.md).